simoncozens/babelfont/Axis.md

 * Python type: `int`

-The minimum value of this axis.
+The minimum value of this axis, in user space coordinates.
 *If not provided, defaults to* `None`.